 Its Pro version has a calendar integration for managing and monitoring tasks and projects.
 And there's powerful reporting in the app where you can analyze where the team's time went and filter by project, client, or user.
 In addition, you can use the Zapier connection to streamline your workflows with project management tools, invoicing software, calendars, and email.

-Tick is a simple time tracking application that lets people choose the project, enter a task, and record their time.
+Tick is a simple time tracking app that lets people choose the project, enter a task, and record their time.
 One interesting feature is the ability see instantly how much of a project is complete and if it is under or over budget.
-You can set an overall budget and task-specific budgets.
+You can track projects on overall budget and task-specific budgets.
 Reporting features include the ability to see profitability and time spent by employee or client.

 If your agency uses Basecamp, Tick has a nice integration where you can enter your time from within the project management tool.

-Timecamp is another good solution for teams.
-It integrates with your calendar and tracks billable and non-billable time as well as allowing you to add notes to time entries and showcasing how your estimated hours compare to actual worked.
 The tool provides invoicing capabilities, so you can easily bill clients at the end of the month or project.
-It also gives visibility into what people are your team are spending their time working on, promoting transparency and trust between colleagues.
+It also gives visibility into what people on your team are spending their time working on, promoting transparency and trust between colleagues.